huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Remember, after an import has been done, editing of entities should take place within Uwazi.

-### Importing entities that contain a Primary Document
+### Import entities that contain a Primary Document

 If the entities that you would like to import contain a Primary Document, you can follow the previously explained process for importing entities in bulk with a few additional or modified steps: